Instagram Tips & Strategies

 6. Near the bottom of this menu, tap ‘Switch account type.’

-8. A final confirmation pop-up will appear, warning you that your in-app insights will be turned off and data from all your content, including promotions, will be permanently removed.
+8. A final confirmation pop-up will appear, warning you that your insights will be turned off and data from your content, including promotions, will be permanently removed.
 Tap the red ‘Switch to personal account’ text to confirm.

 Considering Other Options?